An Alarming Amount Of The Tuna You Eat Isn't Actually Tuna

 Consider the traceability.

 Ask your fish monger where the fish came from, and if it was previously frozen.
-If your fish monger hesitates on answering either question, walk away.
+If your fish monger hesitates to answer either question, walk away.
 Knowing where your fish comes from is crucial in being sure you’re getting what you want.

 And remember, previously frozen is not a bad thing.
 Tuna is usually previously frozen because it’s common practice for fishermen to freeze it when out at sea.
 “People shouldn’t be afraid of frozen fish.
-It’s actually required by law in New York City,” says Seigal.
+It’s actually required by law in New York City for sushi grade fish,” says Seigal.

 “Sourcing and traceability is really of the utmost importance,” says Seigal.
 “That’s really the best way you can avoid a situation like this.”